drshahizan/SLR-FC/exercise/littlerabitt110/readme.md

 (2) What's the Instagram Algorithm? | Later Social Media Glossary. https://later.com/social-media-glossary/instagram-algorithm/.
 (3) Use of Machine Learning by Instagram - BLOCKGENI. https://www.blockgeni.com/use-of-machine-learning-by-instagram/.
 (4) How Instagram uses machine learning to personalise posts on your Home .... https://www.thehindu.com/sci-tech/technology/how-instagram-personalises-posts-on-home-feed/article33363397.ece.

+Certainly!
+Here is a detailed discussion of each element in the figure:

+1. The title "How Instagram Uses Machine Learning!" is prominently displayed at the top of the image.

+2. A hand holding a smartphone with the Instagram logo represents "User Interaction."
+This is the first step in the process.

+3. Arrows lead from "User Interaction" to a blue "Processing Server" icon and then to "Information Storage - SQL," depicted by databases.
+This represents the processing of user requests and the storage of user data.

+4. The data flows into a "Learning Model," represented by a brain icon.
+This is where machine learning algorithms are applied to the data to personalize the user's feed.

+5. The process results in a “Personalized Feed,” shown as a profile icon with various content around it.
+This is the final step in the process.

+6. There’s also an arrow leading from “Personalized Feed” to “Data of User Analytics,” depicted by graphs, and then to “Third Party.”
+This represents the collection of user data and the sharing of that data with third parties.

+7. Each step in the process is connected by dashed arrows indicating flow direction.

+8. The background is dark with colorful icons and text making the information visually appealing.

+I hope this helps!